icta-tecaji/linux-containers/02_Installing_and_Running_LXC/README.md

 sudo apt-get upgrade # (optional but recommended) sudo apt-get install lxc
 ```

+This will pull in the required and recommended dependencies, as well as set up a network bridge for containers to use.

 Your system will then have all the LXC commands available, all its templates as well as the python3 binding should you want to script LXC.